-- UD-25 Design all streets in a manner consistent with the street section diagrams shown in this Chapter, Figures 4-13 through Figure 4-28. - There may be the need to modify the street designs to accommodate specific land uses or specific site constraints.
+- UD-31 Design all streets in a manner consistent with the street section diagrams shown in this Chapter, Figures 4-13 through Figure 4-28. - There may be the need to modify the street designs to accommodate specific land uses or specific site constraints.
 However the basic components of the street sections shown in this chapter should not be compromised, specifically including: sidewalks, street trees, street landscaping, landscape buffers, and buildings lining the street. - Exact dimensions of travel lane widths, bicycle routes, sidewalks, medians, planter strips, street tree wells, and building setbacks shall be established as part of a project Master Plan application.
-See Chapter 7, Implementation, for Master Plan requirements. - UD-26 Locate streets adjacent to parks, pedestrian trails, and detention basins, in order to allow public access to and public views of these recreation and water areas.
+See Chapter 7, Implementation, for Master Plan requirements. - UD-32 Design streets that are consistent with the pedestrian-oriented character and safety requirements for all users, including pedestrians, bicyclists, persons with disabilities, and transit users, such that: - Design speeds for arterials should not exceed 35 miles per hour; - The width of vehicular travel lanes may be as narrow as 10 feet to help calm traffic; and, - Other traffic calming measures should be incorporated as necessary. - UD-33 Locate streets adjacent to parks, pedestrian trails, and detention basins, in order to allow public access to and public views of these recreation and water areas.
 Avoid locating private rear yards along these public recreation and water areas; this precludes public access and views and can also pose security problems.